mahmoud-moursy/mahmoud-moursy/readme.md

 # Front-end sampler coming soon!
 But this decent markdown (I hope) should be a good sign :)

+### In the meantime, you can check out my coolest full-stack project [HackChat-2](https://hack-chat-two.vercel.app)!
+The source code is available right here on my Github profile :)

+## Always on the edge
+I have been quick to adopt new, aspiring technologies such as Svelte, WebAssembly, and serverless back-ends (As proven by my example above!
+(Which doesn't feature WebAssembly))

 ## 📝 My top IDEs/text editors!
 1. Visual Studio code! <img src="https://simpleicons.org/icons/visualstudiocode.svg" height="16"></img>
 2. JetBrains WebStorm <img src="https://simpleicons.org/icons/webstorm.svg" height="16"></img> (But yikes, is it expensive!)